 The Glacier Bay Boat Tour is the only seasonal day tour of Glacier Bay.
 An 8-hour boat ride takes it all in.
-A park service naturalist is aboard to make sure you see all there is to see, and understand what you’re seeing.
-You’ll share the Bay with whales---minke, orca, or humpback--porpoises, and sea otters.
-The islands provide a close-up view of the rookeries of guillemots, puffins, cormorants, and the bedrooms of seals and sea lions.
-Bears, moose, and mountain goats roam the shores and rock cliffs that this recent ice age has been leaving behind over the last 200+ years.
+A Park Service naturalist is aboard to make sure you see all there is to see, and understand what you’re seeing.
+You’ll share the bay with whales, porpoises and sea otters.
+The islands provide a close-up view of the rookeries of guillemots, murres, puffins, cormorants, and the bedrooms of seals and sea lions.
+Bears, moose, wolves, and mountain goats roam the shores and rock cliffs.
+And that’s all before you reach the tidewater glaciers!
 On this spacious 200-passenger vessel, there’s room to move around, and snacks and lunch are provided. $213.33 per adult, $106.67 per child under 12.

 The Whale-watching Tour on the 23-passenger MV Taz is an Alaskan family-owned business that runs twice daily from the Gustavus dock.
-Brad and his crew have developed a wonderful rapport with the leviathans that regard Pt.
+Todd and his crew have developed a wonderful rapport with the leviathans that regard Pt.
 Adolphus as the best restaurant in town.
-On this three hour tour, you can be assured of some great photos, and a chance to listen via hydrophone to the submarine dinner conversation when he turns the engine off to drift among them. $123.60 per adult, $61 per child under 12, children under 3 are free.
+On this three hour tour, you can be assured of seeing and hearing whales; you might even get a chance to listen via hydrophone to the submarine dinner conversation when the captain turns the engine off to drift among them. $123.60 per adult, $61 per child under 12, children under 3 are free.

 And speaking of whales, how about the view from a kayak?
 There are two options for this, both of them a full-day guided trip (7 hours) with lunch and all gear provided:

-Our local Spirit Walker Expeditions has been providing this tour for the longest, and their guides are well-tuned naturalists that can provide you with an educational adventure.
+Our local Spirit Walker Expeditions has been providing the Whales!
+Day Trip to Pt.
+Adolphus tour for many years, and their guides are well-tuned naturalists who can provide you with an educational adventure.
 A quick boat-ride deposits you and kayaks at Pt.
-Adolphus for your safety orientation and an opportunity to look into the old-growth rainforest there.
-Then you head out for a leisurely tour of the shoreline and the kelp line of seals and sea otters, while enjoying a close but respectable distance from the feeding whales and sea lions. $435 for 2-4 people, $375 for 5 or more.
+Adolphus for a safety orientation and an opportunity to look into the old-growth rainforest there.
+Then you head out for a leisurely tour of the shoreline and the kelp line, watching seals and sea otters, while enjoying a close but respectful distance from the feeding whales and sea lions. $435 per person for 2-3 guests, $375 per person for groups of 4 or more.
 Kids love this trip!

 Another kayak option from Gustavus is the Wilderness Isle tour.
 Spirit Walker guides you from our beach to Pleasant Island.
 After a hike into the old-growth forest and a gourmet lunch on the beach, you will understand where this island gets its name.
 You are likely to see deer, eagles, sea-birds, and any number of marine mammals on this 3-10 mile excursion. $150 per person for 6 ½ hours.